venkatasykam/JiraRestAPIClient/README.md

 ## Aim of this JiraRestAPIClient

   To generate *jira-datasource.csv* file which will contains the data pulled from the JIRA proejcts with the details - sprint, total stories, total story points and stroy points delivered.
 See the sample output data in the file [jira-datasource.csv](https://github.com/venkatasykam/JiraRestAPIClient/blob/master/jira-datasource.csv)

+  * Data will be prepared based on the below scenario.

+        Sprint = Sprint Name

+        Total Stories = Total stories created under the "Sprint" (Issue Type = Story)

+        Story Points Committed = Total story points added to all the stories (closed and opened)

+        Story points Delivered = Total story points added to all the closed stories (Issue Status = Done)

 ### Tools used for development, build and execute